First a quiz:

 Recently, Sarge enlightened us about the biggest battle we had never heard of - Solferino where Europeans slaughtered each other in large numbers over something or other in 1859.
 He topped that with “Another big battle you’ve (probably) never heard of” followed by fine fictional tales of the snowy massacre between Brits of the White or Red Rose persuasions, way back in 1461.
 This reminded me of a naval battle in 1866 which I had never heard of.

-Most Americans knowledge of 19th century naval matters is limited to the “duel of the ironclads” between USS Monitor and the Confederate Merrimac/CSS Virginia March 9, 1862.
-The Confederates began installing an armored casemate and a massive bow ram on the salvaged hulk of a wooden frigate USS Merrimac, burned when the Yankees left the Norfolk Navy Yard.
+Most Americans knowledge of 19th century naval matters is limited to the “duel of the ironclads” between USS Monitor and the Confederate Merrimack/CSS Virginia March 9, 1862.
+The Confederates began installing an armored casemate and a massive bow ram on the salvaged hulk of a wooden frigate USS Merrimack, burned when the Yankees left the Norfolk Navy Yard.
 They mounted 10 heavy guns, making it a serious threat, albeit woefully underpowered and hard to maneuver from the tons of added armor.
-While the Rebs were busy in Norfolk Swedish born John Ericsson designed a revolutionary “cheesebox on a raft” with a revolving two gun turret, which was built in 101 days, completed just before the Merrimac .
+While the Rebs were busy in Norfolk Swedish born John Ericsson designed a revolutionary “cheesebox on a raft” with a revolving two gun turret, which was built in 101 days, completed just before the Merrimack.
 The Rebs won the first day’s battle when they sank two USN frigates and drove another aground.
-But the Monitor showed up right after that and drove the Merrimac away when they tried a second day, and land actions prevented further forays.
+But the Monitor showed up right after that and drove the Merrimack away when they tried a second day, and land actions prevented further forays.
 So, armor and rams were proven to be good, along with turrets, but casemates worked too.

 My horizons were broadened when a guy in Australia asked on an ammunition collector forum about a small cast iron object about 1” x 1 ½”.
 Photos showed the base is engraved with what looks like “EIRSA, 20 Jun, 1866.”
 There is a raised boss on one side, threaded for a screw perhaps as a drawer pull or corkscrew or some souvenir purpose???